 A couple of programming adverts caught my eye on page 139:

 I’ve not been able to find a copy of MacScheme, but there is an extensive MacTech article Programming a Text Editor in MacScheme+Toolsmith (archive.org) from January 1987.

-When was the last time you wanted to fatten some software from Microsoft?
-Microsoft BASIC was a serious programming tool in 1986; see The Great Language Face-Off (Jan ‘86).
+CLR’s software is reviewed in Beyond Bare BASIC (Jul ‘86).
+BASIC was a serious programming tool in 1986; see The Great Language Face-Off (Jan ‘86).

 Other Features and Reviews